https://www.peiwei.com/wp-content/uploads/2020/02/index.html

 Realising people’s potential for social and economic development

 Our vision represents the basic philosophy of RSPs’ social mobilisation approach to CDD.
-RSPN’s work therefore aligns itself with RSPs’ work and centres on the belief that poor men and women have an innate potential to help themselves, fake watches that they can better manage their limited resources if they organise themselves into their own institutions.
+RSPN’s work therefore aligns itself with RSPs’ work and centres on the belief that poor men and women have an innate potential to help themselves, that they can better manage their limited resources if they organise themselves into their own institutions.
 Peoples’ own institutions serve as the primary partners in fulfilling the nation’s development agenda by extending outreach to the household level across the country, for it is at the household level that poverty is experienced on a daily basis.

 Mission